-The district has elected to utilize Florida FAB, Performance Matters and iReady to monitor student progress.
-Florida FAB is new to the district and more closely aligned to Florida standards than the item bank previously implemented.
-Jefferson County attempted to utilize the data management system, Performance Matters two (2) years ago, however, newly hired school administrators were more familiar with another system and the district aborted the implementation of Performance Matters.
+The district has elected to utilize iReady to monitor student progress.
 The district began the implementation of iReady during the 2015-2016 school year; the 2016-2017 school year will be the first time the district has used the solution as a diagnostic tool for grades kindergarten through five.

 The frequency of progress monitoring assessments of the Florida standards will occur three times per year (baseline, mid-year and final).
 In addition, the district will conduct progress monitoring in the area of Science (Grade 5, Grade 8 and Biology) each grading period.
 Classroom teachers will be required to administer common, interim assessments, based on subject areas, curricular resources, and pacing guides.
-The common interim assessments will be developed by the curriculum specialist and academic coaches using Florida FAB and Performance Matters.
+The common interim assessments will be developed by the curriculum specialist and academic coaches